JetBrains/intellij-platform-plugin-template/README.md

 The most significant parts of the current configuration are:
 - Configuration written with [Gradle Kotlin DSL][gradle-kotlin-dsl].
-- Kotlin support, with the option to write Java code.
+- Support for Kotlin and Java implementation.
 - Integration with the [gradle-changelog-plugin][gh:gradle-changelog-plugin], which automatically patches the change notes and description based on the `CHANGELOG.md` and `README.md` files.
 - Integration with the [gradle-intellij-plugin][gh:gradle-intellij-plugin] for smoother development.
 - Code linting with [detekt][detekt].